AvaTTaR/python-app/Week3_Docker_Kubernetes/README.md

 ## The deployment requires 3 replicas, “RollingUpdate” strategy.
 #### Define the liveness and readiness probes to /health endpoint and 8080 port, resources(requests/limits)

-All is in **[Deployment.yaml](https://github.com/AvaTTaR/python-app/blob/main/Deployment.yaml "Check out Deployment.yaml")** requests/limits set to follow burstable strategy.
+All is in **[Deployment.yaml](https://github.com/AvaTTaR/python-app/blob/main/Deployment.yaml "Check out Deployment.yaml")** requests/limits are configured to follow burstable strategy.

 #### Emulate the “RollingUpdate” strategy by updating docker image.
 Provide screenshots.